Our allergies are caused by an imbalanced microbiota.

 In the book, Collen suggested a few ways we can restore the microbiotas in our bodies.

-- Eat fiber rich foods in the form of vegetables.
+Eat fiber-rich foods in the form of vegetables.
 This seems to be the common ground across most of the research on how to eat healthier.
-Vegetables are key and should make up majority of one’s diet.
+Vegetables are key and should make up the majority of one’s diet.
 When eating meat, select meats that are antibiotic and hormone free.
 This may be opting for the more expensive organic option, but as long as this is in moderation, it should not be too costly.

-- Eat natural probiotics found in yogurt, kefir, fermented vegetables.
+Eat natural probiotics found in yogurt, kefir, fermented vegetables.
 The key is to make sure that when you do take your probiotics that it has not been degraded by sugar and other chemicals.
-A lot of probotic yogurt is sugar filled which reduces it’s effectiveness.
+A lot of probiotic yogurts are sugar filled which reduces its effectiveness.
 Look for good microbial bacteria in probiotics.